The general linear hypothesis testing problem for multivariate functional data with applications: Introduction

 The rest of this paper is organized as follows.
 The main results are presented in Section~\ref{Main.sec3}.
 Simulation studies and real data applications are given in Sections~\ref{simu.sec} and~\ref{real.sec}, respectively.
-Technical proofs for the main results are outlined in Appendix.
+Concluding remarks are provided in Section~\ref{sec:conc}.
+Technical proofs for the main results are outlined in the Appendix.
+The R code used in this study is provided in the Supplementary Material.